Data

 - Collection

-Locution featured in Annibal Caro’s canzone whose permissibility in the context of Petrarchist poetry is questioned by Lodovico Castelvetro.
+Locutions featured in Annibal Caro’s canzone whose permissibility in the context of Petrarchist poetry is questioned by Lodovico Castelvetro.

-Disputed word
+Disputed words

 https://w3id.org/contro/data#disputed-words- Collection